Ladybird Expert: Quantum Mechanics

 Quantum Mechanics is a 2017 study guide to quantum mechanics written by Jim Al-Khalili and illustrated by Jeff Cummins and Dan Newman.
 The volume, according to the publisher's website, explores all the key players, breakthroughs, controversies and unanswered questions of the quantum world.
 The book was listed at number five in the Sunday Times bestseller list upon release.

-Al-Khalili, who was first introduced to Ladybird books by his British mother during his childhood in Iraq, compared his subject with the others in the new series stating: It’s clearly not the same as climate change, I am not on a moral crusade.
+Al-Khalili, who was first introduced to Ladybird books by his British mother during his childhood in Iraq, compared his subject with the others in the new series, stating: It's clearly not the same as climate change, I am not on a moral crusade.
 But I would say quantum mechanics is on a par with evolution.
-We wouldn’t have health and medicine and agriculture without understanding Darwin’s theory of evolution.
-Similarly I wouldn’t be talking to you on my mobile phone without quantum mechanics.
+We wouldn't have health and medicine and agriculture without understanding Darwin's theory of evolution.
+Similarly I wouldn't be talking to you on my mobile phone without quantum mechanics.

 Commenting on the difficulty of producing a summary of the world's most complicated science in 50 heavily illustrated pages, Jim Al-Khalili stated:

-Readers of the book will most certainly not come away understanding quantum mechanics – even I am confused by it and I have dedicated the past 30 years of my life to the subject – but they will at least know why it’s confusing and will have some great dinner-party facts to sound clever with.
+Readers of the book will most certainly not come away understanding quantum mechanics – even I am confused by it and I have dedicated the past 30 years of my life to the subject – but they will at least know why it's confusing and will have some great dinner-party facts to sound clever with.

-Illustrator Jeff Cummins described the process of working on the book as "very collaborative" and added that, "[he] enjoyed the experience liaising with the author and the creative director, figuring out how to illustrate quantum theories and generally trying to get [his] head around quantum mechanics".
+Illustrator Jeff Cummins described the process of working on the book as "very collaborative" and added that "[he] enjoyed the experience liaising with the author and the creative director, figuring out how to illustrate quantum theories and generally trying to get [his] head around quantum mechanics".

-The Guardians associate culture editor Claire Armistead points to the full-page illustration of a joke about the sponsorship of Denmark's Niels Bohr Institute by a well-known lager brewer as and example of the series' sly tongue-in-cheek humour.
+The Guardians associate culture editor Claire Armitstead points to the full-page illustration of a joke about the sponsorship of Denmark's Niels Bohr Institute by a well-known lager brewer as an example of the series' sly tongue-in-cheek humour.

-British journalist and critic John Crace published a pastiche of the book in his Digested Read column for The Guardian.
+British journalist and critic John Crace published a pastiche of the book in his "Digested Read" column for The Guardian.